-There are many good sources of information about CCS, including The Global Status of CCS: 2014 and also The Global Status of CCS: 2015 (from the Global CCS Institute), research by the World Resources Institute, also from the Energy Information Administration, and the International Energy Agency.
-The best source of current and balanced information on this topic, at an appropriate level of depth and detail are from this source, which has links to referenced studies.
+There are many good sources of information about CCS, including The Global Status of CCS: 2014 nd also The Global Status of CCS: 2015 (the 2016 summary report is available for free as well, but not the full report), research by the World Resources Institute, also from the Energy Information Administration, and the International Energy Agency.
+The best source of current and balanced information on this topic, at an appropriate level of depth and detail are from the source below, which has links to referenced studies.

 To Read Now

-For an updated (but CCS industry-based) perspective, feel free to page through the Global CCS Institute's The Global Status of CCS 2016, especially pp. 8 - 12.
-When reading this, keep in mind that there were over 33 billion metric tons of carbon dioxide emissions from the energy sector alone in 2014, according to the Energy Information Administration (retrieved February 2017).
+For an updated (but CCS industry-based) perspective, feel free to page through the Global CCS Institute's The Global Status of CCS 2016, especially pp. 8 - 12 (this is their most recent report as of September 2017).
+When reading this, keep in mind that there are over 33 billion metric tons of carbon dioxide emissions from the energy sector alone.

-Finally, for an explanation of the role of coal and CCS in the Obama Administration's Clean Power Plan (which is likely to not be enforced by the Trump Administration), read the following summary from the Center for Climate and Energy Solutions (C2ES), and for an understanding of the current and near-term status of CCS, see the article from IEEE (the Institute of Electrical and Electronics Engineers).
+Finally, for an explanation of the role that CCS could (and possibly must) play in international emissions reductions, read the summary from the World Resources Institute.
+For an understanding of the current and near-term status of CCS, see the (well-referenced and -written) article from Exponent.